zappingseb/stravachaser/README.md

 | Variables measured per segment    | 23         |
 ```

 What the app can do will be shown in the next section.
+To read more about the process of how to get the data, just start the app on
+[shinyapps.io](https://sebastianwolf.shinyapps.io/stravachaserapp/) and go to the "About" section.

 ## Features

 ### City Select

 The app now first allows to select a city by radius and see the segments in a map.
 The map highlights each
 segment by the average speed on the segment.
+The city radius gets drawn into the map such that you can
+see how much of e.g. London you covered with 20 km radius.

 ![City Select](https://raw.githubusercontent.com/zappingseb/stravachaser/master/inst/www/images/app.png)